What is naturopathic medicine?

 How are naturopathic doctors regulated?

-To be licensed to practice naturopathic medicine in BC you must:
+To be licensed to practice naturopathic medicine in Canada you must:

-- Have your application accepted by the College of Naturopathic Physicians of BC.
+Have your application accepted by the College regulating naturopathic doctors in your province.

 When would someone go to a naturopathic doctor?

-Naturopathic doctors are unique in health care because their training combines conventional medical sciences and diagnostic tools with a broad scope of therapies.
+Naturopathic doctors are unique in health care because the training they complete combines conventional medical sciences and diagnostic tools with a broad scope of therapies.
 The ability to integrate different philosophies and practices gives us many tools to work with.
 This allows greater flexibility and creativity when approaching complex subjects like health and disease.

 Common reasons people visit a naturopathic doctor: